3P's lessons plans

 As an Extension Activity, Survey Results & Sharing.
 After finishing the survey, count how many classmates felt each emotion.
 Complete a chart or bar graph with the results.
 Share with the class: “3 students are happy.”
 “2 students are tired.”
 “Nobody is angry.”

-This extension combines speaking, listening, writing, math, and reporting skills, while making the survey more meaningful and fun.
+This extension of this emotions worksheet combines speaking, listening, writing, math, and reporting skills, while making the survey more meaningful and fun.

 esl feelings